Secondhand-Feraligatr/The-Sims-2-Legacy-Collection-Fixer/README.md

  - TS2-Extender auto skips the intro and makes the game launch in borderless mode.
 You can change this by editing the 'TS2Extender.ini' located in TSBin in the EP9 folder.

+ - I am aware of how you are not meant to use dgVoodoo2 and dxvk at the same time, but in my testing it just works.
+I've tried it on 2 different computers and I have found that dgVoodoo2 does improve performance while dxvk fixes an issue caused by dgVoodoo2 where family thumbnails are broken.
+I have not experienced any issues in my testing.
+If you do experience issues after installing this then please let me know.

 ---

 ## **Recommended Mods & Programs**